How do you

 • You go to a therapist and they “tell you” what to do

-Good therapy is a collaboration – a team effort.
+In reality, good therapy is a collaboration – a team effort.
 You might need my support and guidance, and I need your willingness to be open to the process of therapy.
-We also need to have trust, so that you can tell me how you’re really feeling – about life and therapy itself – and you know that I’m not going to judge whatever comes up during our time together.
-I can’t make changes for you but I can help you navigate the obstacles and challenges that hold you back from living the kind of life you value.
+Trust is essential, allowing you to share your true feelings about life and therapy itself.
+You can be assured that I won’t judge whatever comes up during our time together.
+While I can’t make changes for you, I can help you navigate the obstacles and challenges that hold you back from living the kind of life you value.

 My Approach to Therapy

-As an integrative therapist, I use two primary approaches.
+I use two primary approaches.
 The first is Acceptance and Commitment Therapy (ACT) – an approach that can be summed up by the saying, “We can’t think ourselves into new ways of living – we have to live ourselves into new ways of thinking.”
-I also use of Existential Psychotherapy, which explores the meaning of our struggles and leads us to realise we have the capacity to make choices at any point of our lives, regardless of our situation.
+I also use Existential Psychotherapy, which explores the meaning of our struggles and leads us to realise we have the capacity to make choices at any point of our lives, regardless of our situation.

 While both of these approaches encourage us to open up to our experiences and take steps toward leading a life that reflects what we value, in our work together, what's most important to me is that you feel supported as we work on whatever holds you back from living the kind of life that's meaningful to you.